artevelde-uas/canvas-lms-enable-course-recycle-bin-plugin/README.md

 'Course Recycle Bin' button to the course settings menu.

 #### Button placement:

+A new button will be added on the cource settings page:

 ![Button placement](docs/example-link.png)

 #### Recycle bin page:

+This will give you access to the hidden recycle bin page:

 ![Recycle bin page](docs/example-restore.png)

 ## Installation